ChristianoBraga/PiFramework/README.md

 <img width=20% src="./logo/pi-logo.png">
 </p>

-The &pi; framework aims at being a simple formal framework for compiler construction.
+The &Pi; framework aims at being a simple formal framework for compiler construction.
 It is comprised of &pi IR and &Pi; automata.
 The &Pi; IR component is a simple language with basic programming languages constructs, whose semantics are formally